jet/equinox/DOCUMENTATION.md

-An alternate approach is to encapsulate the folding (Equinox in V1 exposed an interface that encouraged such patterns; this was removed in two steps, as code written using the idiomatic approach is [intrinsically simpler, even if it seems not as Easy](https://www.infoq.com/presentations/Simple-Made-Easy/) at first)
+An alternate approach is to encapsulate the folding (Equinox in V1 exposed an interface that encouraged such patterns; this was removed in two steps, as code written using the idiomatic approach is [intrinsically Simpler, even if it seems not as Easy](https://www.infoq.com/presentations/Simple-Made-Easy/) at first)